You'll see a common tool in classrooms, meeting rooms and beyond these days: the humble, beautiful, collaborative word cloud.

 7 Best Collaborative Word Cloud Tools

-Given the engagement that a collaborative word cloud can drive, it’s no wonder the amount of word cloud tools has exploded in recent years.
+Given the engagement that a collaborative word cloud can drive, it's no wonder that the number of word cloud tools has exploded in recent years.
 Interaction is becoming key in all walks of life, and collaborative word clouds are a massive leg-up.

 Here are 7 of the best...